ellisist/django-practice/README.md

 # django-practice
-A repo for projects meant to learn/practice things related to Django
+A repo for projects created to learn/practice things related to Django